rendall/icebreakers/QUESTIONS.md

   * What simple thing still blows your mind?
   * What small thing would improve your day today?
   * What smell or image triggers nostalgia for you?
-  * What sparked your curiosity in whatever you’re most curious about now?
+  * What sparked your curiosity in whatever you're most curious about now?
   * What thing from nature, excluding animals, best describes you today?
   * What was the first concert or gig you ever attended?
   * What was the first thing you thought about when waking up today?
   * What was the first thing you thought about when you woke up today?
   * What was the last thing you did that gave you child-like joy?
-  * What was the last thing you did that gave you child-like joy?
-  * What was the last thing you fell in love with?
   * What was the last thing you fell in love with?
   * What was your favorite breakfast as a kid?
   * What was your favorite class in school?
 Why?